mphitchman/DMB/README.md

-A streamlit app for showing current MLB stats for players grouped by their tema in a DMB baseball league.
+A streamlit app for showing current MLB stats for players grouped by teams in a DMB baseball league.

 Files: